Abdeali1310/WanderNest/README.md

 # WanderNest

-WanderNest is a web application built using the MERN stack, designed to simplify the process for property owners to list and showcase their accommodations.
+WanderNest is a web application, designed to simplify the process for property owners to list and showcase their accommodations.

 ## Features